PauLlibre/TRAVEL_AGENCY_DB/README.md

 Local:

-- GIT PULL this project.
+- GIT CLONE this project.
 - Open it on any text editor of your choice, I recommend visual studio code.
 - Run the command